 Please talk to your child's teacher regarding bringing or sending treats to school with your child for his/her birthday.
 Try to make treats as healthful as possible.
 Fruit, crackers, and some sweets are suitable treats.
 If you would like to bring something else, check with the teacher.
-If you wish to have drinks, cups, or napkins to go with your treats please plan to furnish these items also.
-Since red drink stains carpets permanently, they will not be allowed at any time.
+If you wish to have drinks, cups, or napkins to go with your treats, please plan to furnish these items also.
+Since red drink stains carpets permanently, it will not be allowed at any time.
 It is the policy of Edgewood Primary School not to pass out personal invitations to birthday parties unless it includes the entire class.
-To avoid disruption to the educational process, balloons and bouquets will be delivered at the end of the day to students.
-Balloons must be picked up at the end of the day.
-They cannot be carried on the bus ride home.
+To avoid disruption to the educational process, balloons, bouquets, or other gifts are not permitted.